tcourdy/company_fundamentals/README.md

 ## NOTE:  USE THIS SCRIPT AT YOUR OWN RISK.
 I am not a financial advisor, and any output of this script should not be construed as financial advice.
-If you base financial decisions based on the output of this script, you are a fucking idiot.
+If you make financial decisions based on the output of this script you are a fucking idiot.

 Simple script to pull company financial data from alphavantage(https://www.alphavantage.co/) to assist in calculating discounted cash flow